DataDog/kics/documentation/rules/terraform/aws/api_gateway_deployment_without_api_gateway_usage_plan_associated.md

 ### Description

  An API Gateway Deployment should have an associated UsagePlan defined using the `aws_api_gateway_usage_plan` resource, with the `api_stages` attribute referencing the relevant API and stage.
 Without a UsagePlan, API Gateway endpoints are left unprotected, allowing unlimited, unauthenticated access and risking abuse, denial of service, or unexpected cost overruns.
-To prevent this, always associate deployments with a UsagePlan as shown below:
+To prevent this, always associate deployments with a UsagePlan, as shown below:

 ```
 resource "aws_api_gateway_usage_plan" "example" {